 Because I wasn’t candying walnuts also I halved my water and sugar.
 I kept them at a 1:1 ratio like the recipe called for.
 I’m not so sure I shouldn’t have just used the whole amounts.
 By the way, I’m not a fan of these candied carrots.
 They were kind of flavorless and had the consistency of a fruit roll-up in my opinion.
 I should probably try them again just to be sure, maybe next time I’ll follow the amounts and try it…

 Now for my icing.
 Here is where I’d like to point out I HATE recipes that require me to use 6 tbsp of butter.
-That leaves 2 left over and what am I going to do with 2 tbsp of butter? #firstworldproblems.
+That leaves 2 leftovers and what am I going to do with 2 tbsp of butter? #firstworldproblems.
 My cream cheese wasn’t full fat stuff.
 Nope, I had some fat free (like 2 oz) and the Greek Yogurt version.
 That’s what I had in the fridge, that’s what I used.

 I made the icing up the night I made the cupcakes but placed in a ziplock baggie and put it in the fridge.
 I allowed the cupcakes to cool overnight and then pulled the icing out of the fridge about 30 minutes to an hour before I used it so it would be easier to pipe on.
 I also just snipped the corner off my ziplock baggie.
 The icing was good.
 Hubby likes a thinner layer of icing, but either way, the icing was yummy.